-This post will describe and illustrate the different versions of UUIDs, and when you should use them.
+This post will describe UUID v1, v4, and v5, with examples.
+We will go through their implementation and differences, and when you should use them.

 Having a unique identifier is an important requirement in many applications today.